 - Volunteer with the Women's Resource Center and help produce programs and events.

 - Cornell Tradition fellows and Meinig scholars participate in all kinds of service in and around the community.
-Event organizers who are looking for help, can also contact them: firstname.lastname@example.org and email@example.com.
+Event organizers who are looking for help, can also contact them: email@example.com and firstname.lastname@example.org for Meinig Scholars.